Explore Santa Fe

 Santa Fe, NM 87501

-- Holiday Attractions: "Get up early the next day and head for the New Mexico History Museum.
+- Things to Do in December: "Get up early the next day and head for the New Mexico History Museum.
 The Young Native Artists Holiday Show & Sale offers handmade traditional art created by the next generation of Native artists (all children and grandchildren of the Palace portal artists).
 Admission is free."

-- Best for Holiday Attractions Because: Christmas at the Palace is a traditional holiday event in Santa Fe and a must on any holiday itinerary.
+- Best for Things to Do in December Because: Christmas at the Palace is a traditional holiday event in Santa Fe and a must on any holiday itinerary.